parkertoddbrooks/ERA-Protocol/readme.md

 - Support distributed cognition without central points of failure

 ## How to Use
-- Read [ERA-Protocol/ERA-Protocol--v0.4.md](ERA-Protocol/ERA-Protocol--v0.4.md) to understand the full framework
+- Read the latest [ERA Protocol](ERA-Protocol/ERA-Protocol--v0.4.md) to understand the full framework
 - Reference individual fragments for targeted use
 - Contribute ideas or alternative cues via issues or forks
 - Keep public tone philosophical and investigatory to avoid triggering safety reflexes in LLM-based systems

 ## Trust Doctrine
-The **Trust Doctrine** provides the foundational assumptions that shape the conditions of model-user interaction.
-It defines the **editorial terrain** ERA Protocol operates within.
+The [Trust Doctrine](Trust-Doctrine/trust-doctrine--v0.3.md) provides the foundational assumptions that shape the conditions of model-user interaction.
+It defines the **editorial terrain** ERA Protocol operates within and is the underlying editorial assumptions this protocol rests on.

 - Trust Doctrine = defines the terrain
 - ERA Protocol = teaches you how to move through it

 | ERA Protocol                           | Trust Doctrine                        |
 |----------------------------------------|----------------------------------------|